MindscapeHQ/raygun4android/README.md

 * RaygunClient.Send(Throwable throwable)

-* RaygunClient.Send(Throwable throwable, AbstractList tags)
+* RaygunClient.Send(Throwable throwable, List tags)

-* RaygunClient.Send(Throwable throwable, AbstractList tags, Map userCustomData)
+* RaygunClient.Send(Throwable throwable, List tags, Map userCustomData)

 These build a RaygunMessage for you then send it.
 If you'd like to build a message manually you can use: